FusionAuth/fusionauth-example-python-flask/README.md

 * `python3 run.py` (this will block the current terminal)
 * [Open a browser](http://localhost:5000) and log in using our user's credentials ("richard@example.com"/"password").

+You can also register a new user for this application and will be automatically logged in after.

 # Contributors